armaber/articles/PCIeHP/notes.md

 *While the OS supports PCIe hot plug, on-premise indicators are sparsely specified.
 A method to ascertain system support is put forward.*

-* In Device Manager, hot plug support is part of Root Complex properties, PCIExpressNativeHotPlugControl.
+* In Device Manager, hot plug support is part of Root Complex details, `PCI express bus native hot plug control`.
 If it is absent, then the platform does not grant *native hot plug*.

 ~~~powershell